All Episodes

 Well, the regime's team, you mean the Steelers?

-Why, he the the regime just said their team's the Bears.
+Well, the regime just said their team's the Bears.

-That's the only way he's going to go if the Bears are in it.
+That's the only way he's going to go if the bears are in it.

 Having more fun than a human being should be allowed to have.